 Our progress is deeply rooted in the integral contributions of a broad, diverse network of stakeholders that includes consumers, family members, behavioral health service providers, MHSA-funded community contractors, MHSA staff, representatives from other systems of care (e.g., education, human services), and San Francisco MHSA Advisory Committee members.
-We appreciate and respect the hard work and commitment of our partners to best practices and for their valuable participation at various levels of the MHSA process.
+We appreciate and respect the hard work and commitment of our partners to implement and evaluate best practices and for their valuable participation in all levels in the MHSA process.